 Tattersalls Sales at Doncaster resume.

-The Tattersalls offices are re-established in a modern block on the site of old offices at Knightsbridge Green.
+The Tattersalls offices are re-established at Knightsbridge Green.

 Tattersalls moves its yearling sales from Doncaster to Park Paddocks, Newmarket.